 König played a prominent role in the preparation of Nostra Aetate - he was eventually asked to take over the third secretariat, the Secretariat for non-believers (Non-Credentibus) by Pope Paul VI.
 König, apparently taken aback, asked: 'How do I do it?' and Paul VI answered 'usus docebit'- which means more or less learning by doing, or 'just start and you'll learn as you go along'

 In the broadest terms, the secretariat's conclusions, endorsed by the Council, were that : All men are brothers and should be so treated and that racial and religious discrimination must be condemned.

-Arthur Wells is an engineering graduate of London University and served during WW II in the British and Indian Armies.
-Long retired from industry, he had initially followed the Council substantially through the reports of the then Abbot Butler.
+The late Arthur Wells was an engineering graduate of London University and served during WW II in the British and Indian Armies; after the war he worked in industry.
+He had initially followed the Council substantially through the reports of the then Abbot Butler.
 Butler was in great demand by the many journalists from England and North America then in Rome and his reports appeared in The Tablet and elsewhere.
-In October 2002, with friends, Wells mounted a symposium Abbot Butler and The Council at Heythrop College, University of London.
-He is a founder member of the website team.
-With encouragement from Cardinal Cormac Murphy-O’Connor and from Cardinal König, Wells tirelessly worked to keep the teachings of the Council in public view and discussion.
+In October 2002, with friends, Wells mounted a symposium about Bishop Butler and The Council at Heythrop College, University of London.
+Arthur Wells was the founder editor of the website team.
+With encouragement from Cardinal Cormac Murphy-O'Connor and from Cardinal König, Wells tirelessly worked to keep the teachings of the Council in public view and discussion.
 He has been published in The Downside Review, The Month and Priests & People.

 "...
 I think it is of great advantage and of great importance that you, as a layman and the father of a large family, ... should undertake such a biographical and theological sketch against the background of the last Council. ..